playframework/play-samples/README.md

 }
 ```

-Once the `OneServerPerSuiteWithMyComponents` is defined, you can access the `components` field to get at the wsClient:
+Once the `OneServerPerSuiteWithMyComponents` is defined, you must call out to the `app` lazy val, after which you can access the `components` field to get at the wsClient:

 ``` scala
 class ServerSpec extends PlaySpec